rflorenc/kube_dev_sessions/sessions/session_1/README.md

 ## Note:
-Running a Local Kubernetes Cluster on MacOSX can only be done in a container environment such as Kind or Docker in Docker.
+Building and running a Local Kubernetes Cluster from source on MacOS can only be done in a containerized environment such as Kind.
-More on session_2.
+We will see how to make this process work on MacOS in session 2.
+At the time of writting, the steps below will not work on MacOS.

 ## Run a Local Kubernetes Cluster